insin/nwb/docs/Commands.md

 * An ES5 build will be created in `lib/`
 * If enabled, UMD builds will be created in `umd/`
+* If enabled, ES6 modules builds will be created in `es6/`

 If the module has a `demo/` directory, running `build` will also create a static build of its demo app in `demo/dist/`.